nickgogan/MongoDBAtlasDeveloperDay/compass and shell/README.md

 ### **Exercise 5**: Read operations (i.e. queries)
 #### Explanation
+Pretty self-explanatory - we will dive deeper into queries (i.e. "reads") through the next few exercises.
 #### How-to
 [Example of how to query via the Compass GUI](https://www.mongodb.com/docs/compass/current/documents/view/).

+Shell syntax:
 ```bash
 db.<collectionName>.findOne({filter},{projection})
 ```
 ```bash
 db.<collectionName>.find({filter},{projection})
 ```

 Note that the latter command (`find()`), by default, returns a cursor (iterable pointer) to the documents matching the query.
 In the shell, you can append a `toArray()` after the `find()` to get all results at once.
 #### Useful operators
 - [eq (equals)](https://www.mongodb.com/docs/manual/reference/operator/query/eq/) - Similar to a normal query.